shirosaidev/airbnbbot/README.md

 On first start up `tobot_db.sqlite` (sqlite3) database will be created in same directory.
 This database is where TOBOT stores new things it learns and associations between sentences and words.

+## Options/Settings

 By default, Tobot runs in testing and training mode.
 This is helpful for the first few days or so to test and train Tobot.
 To turn off these modes, set `training` and `testing` to `False` in config file.

+Tobot will send replies to new guests that have approved bookings.
+To turn this off set `send_new_booking_msg` to `False` in config.

+Tobot also sends messages to guests in the morning on their check out day.
+To turn this off set `send_checkout_msg` to `False` in config.